HOW TO USE AN ESPRESSO MACHINE

 Hand tamping espresso grounds in a portafilter Hand tamping espresso grounds in a portafilter

-For an idea of how these parts work together, you will place the portafilter baskets into the portafilter, fill them with ground coffee and tamp to compress the grounds.
-Then, connect the portafilter to the grouphead and finally select your brew cycle settings.
+These parts work together when you place the portafilter basket into the portafilter, fill it with ground coffee and tamp to compress the grounds.
+Then, connect the portafilter to the group head and finally select your brew cycle settings.

 HOW TO OPERATE AN ESPRESSO MACHINE

-The process for making espresso varies based on what type you have.
-The most popular type for home use and at coffee shops is a semi-automatic espresso machine.
+The process for making espresso varies based on what type of machine you have.
+A popular type for home use and at coffee shops is a semi-automatic espresso machine.
 While you’ll always want to refer to your owner’s manual, here are some general steps for making espresso with this type of machine:

 Illustration of hand pressing on button for espresso machine